hvmathur/secureData/README.md

 An inherited class "Crypto.php" which inherit "Icrypter.php" which is easily pluggable with any application.

-A factory Class providing instance (CryptoFactory.php)
+A factory Class providing instance (CryptoFactory.php).

 A unit test class (CryptoTest.php) under "tests/" folder, with Assertions